shakfu/chuck-max/README.md

 It's not elegant, but it works until something better comes along.

-## Requirements
+## Build Requirements and Options

-Note that this external is currently only developed and tested on macOS, although a Windows version is on the TODO list.
+Please note that this external is currently only developed and tested on macOS, although a Windows version is on the TODO list (any help on tihs would be appreciated).

+### A. The Base System

+The base `chuck-max` system consists of a Max package with the `chuck~` external, the base [CCRMA chugins](https://github.com/ccrma/chugins) and extensive examples, tests and patchers.

-It requires the following to be available on your system:
+This requires the following to be available on your machine:

 1. Xcode from the App store or Xcode Command Line Tools via `xcode-select –install`